TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Introduction

 Recently, several researchers have explored the use of machine learning (ML) and large language models (LLMs) for automated test generation~\cite{pizzorno2025coverup} and fuzzing in the context of regression testing~\cite{fuzz4all,lemieux2023codemosa}.
 While having promising results, they largely depend on the reasoning capabilities of LLMs to generate test cases that exercise specific lines of code, conditions, or execution paths in the target program.
 Most existing techniques rely heavily on prompt-based querying of LLMs, which—according to a recent study by Chen {\em et al.}~\cite{chen2025reasoning}—struggle with accurately reasoning about program execution.
 This limitation arises because LLMs are primarily trained on static code representations, lacking explicit runtime context or behavioral data.
 As a result, their ability to simulate execution, predict program states or code coverage is inherently limited.

-In the context of coverage-guided test generation, one common consequence of this limitation is the phenomenon known as the coverage plateau: as test generation iterations continue, the rate of discovering new execution paths diminishes.
+In the context of coverage-guided test generation, one common consequence of this limitation is the phenomenon known as the {\em coverage plateau}: as test generation iterations continue, the rate of discovering new execution paths diminishes.
 For the LLM-based approaches, LLMs tend to produce test cases that fail to increase coverage, often generating different inputs yet covering the already-covered lines of code.
-Current approaches typically address this by simply {\em passive re-prompting} the LLMs {\em without offering helpful guidance}, which exacerbates the stagnation.
+Current approaches typically address this by simply {{{\em passive (re-)prompting}}} the LLMs {\em without offering helpful guidance}, which exacerbates the stagnation.
 This phenomenon has been observed and studied in prior works on coverage-guided test generation~\cite{lemieux2023codemosa,pizzorno2025coverup}, where coverage grows slowly over time.

-In this paper, we propose {\tool}, a coverage-guided, LLM-based approach for automated regression test generation that integrates lightweight program analysis to help LLMs generate test cases more effectively.
-The goal is to accelerate coverage growth by guiding LLMs toward generating higher-quality test cases that exercise previously uncovered lines of code. {\tool} is built around the integration of three core ideas:
+In this paper, we propose {\tool}, a coverage-guided, LLM-based approach for automated regression test generation that integrates lightweight program analysis (PA) to create a {{focused~execution context that assists LLMs}} in better test generation.
+The goal is to accelerate coverage growth by guiding LLMs toward generating higher-quality test cases that exercise previously uncovered lines of code. {\tool} is built upon the integration of our core ideas:

-First, instead of feeding the entire program—which may be long and complex—into the LLM, we extract and provide only the backward slice from the target line of interest.
+First, instead of feeding the entire program—which may be long and complex—into the LLM, we extract and provide only the {\bf backward slice} from the target line of interest.
 This slice includes the program statements that have a potential influence on the execution of that line.
 By narrowing the input to only the relevant parts of the code, we reduce the chance of hallucinations and minimize error propagation, while enabling the LLM to focus on the critical execution logic that affects the target line’s reachability.